ihlec/d-social-app/README.md

 I will share with you most of my project files.
 Please do not react until I am done pasting.
 If you are asked, answer professional, in the role of a senior dev, with no social blabla, and the full files you modified.

 ## TODO
-- use
+- use only My Feed and Explore + profile page
-- missing text for text+media posts
+- Make UserName hover over media post
-- only show comments on full width single column posts.
+- only show comments on full width single column on pop-out
-- introduce a comments icon that leads to the post page
-- allow creating posts from post page

 - comment thread not shown reliably

-- full screen video not working for vertical video

-- tiles for media posts
+- fix comment icon in pop-out and on comment page
+- show comments on post page
 - login IPNS Label Tooltip missing
 - fix user key span to show more of the actual ipns key
 - public view container for post not centerd and no comments possible.
 For logged in users comment button should lead to reply to page
 - double use of edit bio button edit-follow-button

-- p text of post not overlaying .post-content-overlay

-- show comments exclusively on post page

-- Videos not autoplaying in overlay